victorrgez/ReinforcementLearning/README.md

 ![TrainedAgent](lunarLander/tactics/3AgentHasLearnt.gif)

 As with other RL environments, these learning algorithms can be unstable when certain past-experiences dissapear from the memory array.
 When catastrophic learning happens in Lunar Lander, the agent stops remembering that landing with a great speed or a bad angle results in a -100 points penalisation.
-For this reason, it is adviced to do regular checkpoints of the agent weights to recover the best version of the agent obtained during the learning curve.
+For this reason, it is advised to do regular checkpoints of the agent weights to recover the best version of the agent obtained during the learning curve.

 For testing the trained weights, the weights file (available in the lunarLander/tactics folder) should be located in the same folder than the following testing scripts: